nanos-world/docs/getting_started/ServerManual.rst

 Assets can be included in a folder called ``Assets/`` in the root server folder.
 All files in there will be sent to the clients and will be able to be referenced in your scripting code (client side).

-.. tip:: Please refer to :ref:`Assets` for more information and which kind of asset is allowed.
+.. tip:: Please refer to :ref:`AssetsQuickStart` for more information and which kind of asset is allowed.

 .. code-block:: javascript